You must submit an application if you will be a NEW student at a:

 My child was matched in the lottery, but I just found out that they will be held back a grade.
 What should I do?

-Contact the My School DC Hotline at (202) 888-6336 for assistance.
-Someone will update your application, explain how the grade change will affect your lottery results, and help you apply to additional schools if desired.
+Contact the My School DC Hotline at (202) 888-6336 or at firstname.lastname@example.org for assistance.
+A My School DC team member will update your application, explain how the grade change will affect your lottery results, and help you apply to additional schools if desired.

 I have a child applying to high school.
-If my child is matched through the lottery, can the school turn him or her away for past academic performance?
+If my child is matched through the lottery, can the school turn them away for past academic performance?

 High schools have different policies on credit requirements so it’s best to contact the school directly with questions.
 For example, some schools do not accept a D as a passing grade.
-If your child is matched to a school in the lottery and, upon reviewing your records, the school determines that the student is not eligible based on credit requirements, the student may not have a space at that school.
-If you have concerns, review the requirements of the schools you are applying to or talk to the schools’ counselors or admissions officers.
+If your child is matched to a school in the lottery and, upon reviewing your records, the school determines that they are not eligible based on credit requirements, your child may not have a space at that school.
+If you have concerns, review the requirements of the schools you are applying to or talk to the schools’ counselors or admissions officers prior to applying.

 This means the school determined that your child is not eligible to attend.
 For DCPS selective high schools and programs, students are not eligible if they do not meet the school's entrance requirements.
 Other cases of “not eligible” are rare, such as a student re-applying to a school from which the student was expelled.
-If you have questions, contact the school directly or call the My School DC Hotline at (202) 888-6336.
+If you have questions, contact the school directly or the My School DC Hotline at (202) 888-6336 or at email@example.com.

-If you are matched to a school in the lottery, you must enroll your child by May 1, 2020 in person, at the school, or you may lose your space at that school.
-This includes providing proof of DC residency, completing the My School DC Seat Acceptance form, and completing any other paperwork required by the individual school.
+If you are matched to a school in the lottery, you must enroll your child by the common enrollment deadline, or you may lose your space at that school.
+This includes submitting proof of DC residency, the My School DC Seat Acceptance form, and any other paperwork required by the individual school.
 Some schools may require you to complete paperwork online.

-If you receive a match in the lottery and you do not enroll your child by May 1, 2020 you may lose your space at that school.
+If you receive a match in the lottery and you do not enroll your child by the commen enrollment deadline of May 3, 2021, you may lose your space at that school.
 And, if you are extended a waitlist offer and miss the deadline that the school sets, then you may lose your space at that school.
 Waitlist positions at other schools will not be affected by missing the enrollment deadline.
 If you think you are unable to meet an enrollment deadline, immediately contact the school.

 My child was matched at a school and I’m not sure I can prove DC residency by the enrollment deadline.
 What do I do?